vitessio/website/content/en/docs/14.0/user-guides/configuration-basic/troubleshooting.md

 ### Local TopoServer of a Cell is getting overloaded

 This situation can happen if a large number of vtgates continuously spam the local toposerver to check for changes in the list of tablet servers.
-If this is the case, you may have to reduce the polling frequency of the vtgates by reducing the `-tablet_refresh_interval` value.
+If this is the case, you may have to reduce the polling frequency of the vtgates by reducing the `--tablet_refresh_interval` value.

 ### Global Topo or Cell Topo is down